Raphael-Boichot/GameboyPrinterPaperSimulation/README.md

 The [Debagame Tester: Second Impact](https://tcrf.net/Proto:Game_Boy_Camera), prototype of the Game Boy Camera, contains a complete printer library and a COM menu but I do not find any way to activate a serial port activity from button inputs.
 I guess the version 10.24 of the rom (the only one known to date) was not compiled with that functionality.

-Tips for printing with japanese games : search for these characters: プリンタ (Printer) or more rarely ポケットプリンタ (Pocket Printer) in games menu.
-This sometimes brings you only to the contrast settings for the printer, so persevere.
-Some games are a real pain to play in japanese as they rely on endless discussions and menus, or need a 100% completion with special events to unlock printing features, but hey, it's for science !

-On a more personal side, I found that many Japanese exclusive games in this list are objectively piece of crap, for various reasons sadly not only related to barrier langage, like: cryptic gameplay (Animal Breeder, Tsuri Sensei, McDonald's Monogatari, Chee-Chai Alien, Purikura Pocket), unfair difficulty (Sanrio Timenet series, Dino Breeder), ruthless RNG (Mahjong series, Daa!
-Daa!
-Daa!
-Totsuzen), boring objectives (Nakayoshi Cooking series, Hamster series), uninspired level design (Cross Hunter series, Kaseki Sousei Reborn) or blatant plagiarism of Pokémons (Monster ★ Race series, Sanrio Timenet series).
-Of course western exclusive games have also their load of shit that gave me headaches and very unpleasant gaming sessions (Tarantula games deserve [recycling in hot nitric acid bath](https://github.com/Raphael-Boichot/Game-Boy-chips-decapping-project)), but at least it's documented shit in the West with no surprise.
-The GBC library overall deserves a "seal of crapiness" except for very few dozens exceptions, East and West sides.

 Even if I still suspect a small handful of cryptic games to be lacking in the list, I have no idea how to find them now.

 ## Example of printer outputs from various games made with the printer emulator from real hardware